django/django/docs/asgi.rst

 * The ``status`` argument becomes ``status`` and ``status_text``
 * ``response_headers`` maps to ``headers``

-The main difference is that ASGI is incapable of performing streaming of HTTP body input, and instead must buffer it all into a message first.
+It may even be possible to map Request Body Chunks in a way that allows streaming of body data, though it would likely be easier and sufficient for many applications to simply buffer the whole body into memory before calling the WSGI application.

 Common Questions